-CRM software can help you automate key administrative tasks, like data entry, note-taking, recording contact information, lead routing, creating email templates, and more.
-It aggregates and stores customer data from a variety of channels, including but not limited to your company's website, emails, phone calls, chatbots and live chat messages, and social media.
+CRM software can help you automate key administrative tasks like data entry, note-taking, recording contact information, lead routing and creating email templates.
+It aggregates and stores customer data from a variety of channels, including but not limited to your company's website, emails, phone calls, live chat messages and social media.

 While a CRM system often includes a database to store customer data, it differs from a simple database in that it includes many powerful features beyond data storage.
 CRM software can include: